MicrosoftDocs/winrt-api/windows.devices.sensors/humanpresencesensorreadingupdate_distanceinmillimeters.md

 ## -description

-Gets or sets the udpated distance between the [HumanPresenceSensor](humanpresencesensor.md) and the detected user.
+Gets or sets the updated distance between the [HumanPresenceSensor](humanpresencesensor.md) and the detected user.

 ## -property-value